dhruvishah1995/NutriTracker/README.md

 - **Efficient Data Management**: Incorporates Redux for seamless state management across the application.
 - **Easy-to-Use Interface**: Designed with a user-friendly layout for straightforward data entry and result visualization.

-This is our objective and the work is in progress.
+This is our objective, and the work is in progress.

-if you have an idea would like to see it implemented in tech, Feel free to connect.
+If you have an idea you would like to see implemented in tech, feel free to connect.

 ## 📨 Let's Connect